-The model component \fct{lags} can also be used to quickly add lagged responses as predictors across multiple channels.
-This component adds a lagged value of each response in the model as a predictor to every channel.
-For example, calling \begin{Code} obs(y ~ z, family = "gaussian") + obs(x ~ z, family = "poisson") + lags(k = 1) \end{Code} would add \code{lag(y, k = 1)} and \code{lag(x, k = 1)} as predictors of \code{x} and \code{y}.
-Therefore, the previous code would produce the same model as writing \begin{Code} obs(y ~ z + lag(y, k = 1) + lag(x, k = 1), family = "gaussian") + obs(x ~ z + lag(y, k = 1) + lag(x, k = 1), family = "poisson") \end{Code} The function \fct{lags} can help to simplify the individual model formulas, especially in the case where the model consists of many channels each containing a large number of lags.
-Just as with the function \fct{lag}, the argument \code{k} in \fct{lags} can be adjusted to add higher order lags of each response to each channel, but for \fct{lags} it can also be a vector so that multiple lags can be added at once.
-The inclusion of lagged response variables in the model implies that some time points have to be considered fixed in the estimation.
-The number of fixed time points in the model is equal to the largest shift value \(k\) of any observed response variable in the model (defined either via \fct{lag} terms or the model component \fct{lags}).
+The model component \fct{lags} can also be used to quickly add lagged responses as covariates across multiple responses.
+This component adds a lagged value of each response in the model as a covariate for every response.
+For example, calling \begin{Code} obs(y ~ z, family = "gaussian") + obs(x ~ z, family = "poisson") + lags(k = 1) \end{Code} would add \code{lag(y, k = 1)} and \code{lag(x, k = 1)} as covariates of \code{x} and \code{y}.
+Therefore, the previous code would produce the same model as writing \begin{Code} obs(y ~ z + lag(y, k = 1) + lag(x, k = 1), family = "gaussian") + obs(x ~ z + lag(y, k = 1) + lag(x, k = 1), family = "poisson") \end{Code} The function \fct{lags} can help to simplify the individual model formulas, especially when the model consists of many responses each having a large number of lags.
+Just as with the function \fct{lag}, the argument \code{k} in \fct{lags} can be adjusted to add higher-order lags of each response for each response, but for \fct{lags} it can also be a vector so that multiple lags can be added at once.
+The inclusion of lagged response variables in the model implies that some time points must be considered fixed in the estimation.
+The number of fixed time points in the model is equal to the highest order lag \(k\) of any observed response variable in the model (defined either via \fct{lag} terms or the model component \fct{lags}).
 Lags of exogenous covariates do not affect the number of fixed time points, as such covariates are not modeled.